Mother Hubberd's Tale

 Mother Hubberd's Tale is a poem by English poet Edmund Spenser, written in 1578–1579.
 The more commonly read version of the poem is a revision of the original, created sometime in 1590, and published in 1591 as a part of Spenser's collection Complaints.
-"Mother Hubberd's Tale" was sold separately from the rest of the collection it was published with, though the reason why is debated among scholars.
+Mother Hubberd's Tale was sold separately from the rest of the collection it was published with, though the reason why is debated among scholars.
 The poem follows the story of a sick, bedridden poet, who has visitors who try to entertain him with stories.
 The only one the poet finds worthy enough to retell is the tale told by Old Mother Hubberd about an ape and a fox.
-The poem is an allegorical poem, with overarching themes in search of political reform.
-The poem was said to have antagonized Lord Burghley, the primary secretary of Elizabeth I, and estranged Spenser from the English court, despite his success in that arena with his previous (and most famous) work, The Faerie Queene.
+The poem is allegorical, with overarching themes in search of political reform.
+The poem was said to have antagonised Lord Burghley, the primary secretary of Elizabeth I, and estranged Spenser from the English court, despite his success in that arena with his previous (and most famous) work, The Faerie Queene.